 A garage door controller may seem like a simple, standard piece of technology.
 To an ill-intentioned thief, though, your garage door’s control panel and remote controller are full of potential – potential access points into your home, that is.
-Below are little-known facts about your garage door controller that might be leaving your home and possessions vulnerable to a burglary.
+Below are little-known garage door controller facts that might make you reconsider leaving your home and possessions vulnerable to a burglary.

 Parking Your Car in the Driveway Leaves the Remote Accessible